KelvinNewtype/Random-Surrealism/README.md

 Image Export

-Generated artworks are exported as standard image files:
+Generated artwork is exported as PNG:

 canvas.toDataURL("image/png");

-Supports high-resolution downloads based on viewport size.
+Resolution is based on the user’s viewport size.

 ---